brand909/Collaboration-and-Competition/REPORT.md

-### Using Deep Deterministic Policy Gradients to Optimize Multiple Observation-Exclusive Agents
+### Using Deep Deterministic Policy Gradient to Optimize Multiple Observation-Exclusive Agents

-The algorithm uses a deep deterministic policy gradients (DDPG) adjusted to a multi-agent case.
+The algorithm uses a deep deterministic policy gradient (DDPG) adjusted to a multi-agent case.
 In this algorithm, there is an actor and a critic, each with a local approximation and a target approximation.
 It applies soft-updates, slowly blending the local network weights with the target network weights, and applies noise to its actions to add stochasticity.